kwgoodman/femto/README.rst

 mean (1.0, same as NumPy), or the harmonic mean (0.8, slower).
 I chose the harmonic mean.
-If a NumPy program spends equal time summing the two benchmark arrays, each 1 unit of time, then it will take 1/2 + 2 units of time with some_sums, which is a speed of 2/2.5 = 0.8.
+If a NumPy program spends equal time summing the two benchmark arrays, each 1 unit of time, then it will take 1/2 + 2 units of time with femto, which is a speed of 2/2.5 = 0.8.

 Let's look at function call overhead by benchmarking with small input arrays::

     >>> ss.bench_overhead()
-    some_sums performance benchmark
+    femto performance benchmark
-        some_sums 0.0.1.dev0; Numpy 1.11.2
+        femto 0.0.1.dev0; Numpy 1.11.2
-        Speed is NumPy time divided by some_sums time Score is harmonic mean of speeds
+        Speed is NumPy time divided by femto time Score is harmonic mean of speeds

             (10,10)    (10,10)   (100,100)  (100,100)